stephencweiss/stephencharlesweiss.com/content/blog/2019-04-13/currying-an-introduction-with-function-declarations-and-expressions.md

 For a long time, I hated seeing functions like this: `const someFn = a => b => a + b;`.
 I thought this was just “code golf” (the idea of reducing a function to its _shortest_ incarnation) without concern for how it would be received by the _reader_ of the code later.

-This can definitely be true and I’m still generally opposed to golf for the sake of itself.
+This can definitely be true and I'm still generally opposed to golf for the sake of itself.
 But, what I missed was that writing functions in this way, that is - using currying, can actually be really helpful.

-Currying enables a greater control over _what_ a function is doing (by reducing each function’s scope) by leveraging the composability of functions.
+Currying enables a greater control over _what_ a function is doing (by reducing each function's scope) by leveraging the composability of functions.

-Let’s start with an example of addition with function declarations.
-Later, we’ll move into ES6 and function expressions.
+Let's start with an example of addition with function declarations.
+Later, we'll move into ES6 and function expressions.

-The function’s purpose is trivial, but it was this example that helped me see _how_ currying worked!
+The function's purpose is trivial, but it was this example that helped me see _how_ currying worked!

 ```javascript
 function addOne(a) {